-Most readers will be familiar with Hitler’s infamous quote, regularly presented by anti-fascists to buttress their principle that the fascists must be smashed while they’re still small:
+Most readers will be familiar with Hitler’s infamous quote, regularly presented to reinforce the notion that fascists must be physically smashed when they’re still small:

 “Only one thing could have stopped our movement – if our adversaries had understood its principle and from the first day smashed with the utmost brutality the nucleus of our new movement“.

 The first time I heard these words was in Bash the Fash, a 1994 song by the anarcho-punk band Oi Polloi.
 I have since been confronted with it countless times at political talks, in anti-fascist pamphlets, and so on.
 My reply is the same every time: Hitler was a crafty politician but no great historian.

 The fact that the quote only ever appeared in anti-fascist agitprop and an exact source was never produced made me wonder.
 Some websites claimed that Hitler “wrote” these words in 1934, but they did not specify where.
 Others attributed them to a speech given at the August 1939 party rally in Nuremberg, yet no available documents of that event (which was dedicated to revving up the armed forces for the imminent war) contained it.

 For some time, the earliest source I could find was David Edgar’s 1976 play about the National Front, Destiny.
 At the end of the play, a voice meant to be Hitler’s is heard delivering it in English language.
 After a pause, the voice states: “Hitler, Nuremberg, third of September 1933.”